Isotope-shift analysis with the $4f^{14}6s^{2}~^1S_0- 4f^{13}5d6s^{2}(J=2)$ transition in ytterbium: Experimental Measurements

 Obtained absolute frequencies are summarized in Table \ref{AbsFreqSummary}.
 As for $^{168}$Yb, which cannot be trapped with large enough number in the current setup, the absolute frequency is calculated from that for $^{174}$Yb and the isotope shift reported in Ref. \cite{PhysRevLett.130.153402}.
-Differences of the absolute frequencies between bosonic isotopes reported in this work agree well within the uncertainty with the isotope shifts reported in Ref. \cite{PhysRevLett.130.153402}.
+Differences of the absolute frequencies between even-mass isotopes reported in this paper agree well within the uncertainty with the isotope shifts reported in Ref. \cite{PhysRevLett.130.153402}.

-For the $F=7/2$, $5/2$, and $3/2$ states in $^{173}$Yb, the Land\'e's $g$ factor is measured by applying bias magnetic field along the direction of the incident probe beam (See Appendix for details).
+For the $F=7/2$, $5/2$, and $3/2$ states in $^{173}$Yb, the Land\'e $g$ factor is measured by applying bias magnetic field along the direction of the incident probe beam (see Appendix \ref{AppendixA} for details).
 The bias magnetic field is calibrated using the Zeeman splitting of the 556 nm transition with a relative uncertainty of 1.5\%.
-The obtained $g$ factors are $g_F=0.662(46)$, $0.546(24)$, $0.196(24)$ for $F=7/2$, $5/2$, and $3/2$, respectively. $g_J$ obtained by the weighted average of these $g_F$ is $1.583(56)$, which is consistent with the value in Ref. \cite{PhysRevA.107.L060801} within an uncertainty, but is off from theoretically expected $g_J=1.5$ and the value in Ref. \cite{PhysRevLett.130.153402}.
+The obtained $g$ factors are $g_F=0.662(46)$, $0.546(24)$, and $0.196(24)$ for $F=7/2$, $5/2$, and $3/2$, respectively. $g_J$ obtained by the weighted average of these $g_F$ is $1.583(56)$, which is consistent with the value in Ref. \cite{PhysRevA.107.L060801} within an uncertainty, but is off from theoretically expected $g_J=1.5$ and the value in Ref. \cite{PhysRevLett.130.153402}.